telefonicaid/perseo-fe/docs/admin/configuration.md

 -   `config.checkDB.bufferMaxEntries`: Number of operations buffered up before giving up on getting a working connection (see [database aspects](admin.md#database-aspects) documentation for mode detail).
 -   `config.maxRulesByCorr`: Maximum number of rule executions triggered by the same notification (with the same correlator) until refuse execute a rule.
 Defualt is 20
+-   `config.nonSignalByAPI`: Flag value, determine the use of the NGSIv2 API or MongoDB.
+By default is false.

 Options for HA: